United House of Prayer for All People: Unique Honorific Bishop titles

 The followers and members of the United House of Prayer for All People Church on the Rock of the Apostolic Faith refer to their presiding Bishop as "Sweet Daddy".

-The Sweet part of the phrase "Sweet Daddy" refers to the phrase "sweet fragrance" or "sweet savoir" in 2 Corinthians 2:15 and Philippians 4:18, with Ephesians 5:2 and Leviticus 1:9 (and similar verses in Leviticus) also referring to a "sweet-smelling savoir" or "pleasing aroma" to the Lord.
+The Sweet part of the phrase "Sweet Daddy" refers to the phrase "sweet fragrance" or "sweet savoir" in 2 Corinthians 2:15 and Philippians 4:18, with Ephesians 5:2 and Leviticus 1:9 (and similar verses in Leviticus) also referring to a "sweet-smelling savior" or "pleasing aroma" to the Lord.
 These verses use the analogy of a fragrant offering to God, with believers representing a sweet aroma of Christ to God, while Leviticus describes ancient burnt offerings as a pleasing smell to the Lord.

 The Daddy part of the phrase refers to 1 Corinthians 4:15, where the Apostle Paul refers to himself as the spiritual father of the Corinthians, stating, "For though ye have ten thousand instructors in Christ, yet have ye not many fathers: for in Christ Jesus I have begotten you through the gospel".
 He uses this analogy to describe his role as the one who led them to Christ and established the church, making him their spiritual parent.
 This is not seen as contradicting Jesus's command not to call anyone father, as Paul was referring to a spiritual role, not a literal or authoritative title in the worldly sense.

 The members of the United House of Prayer for All People Church on the Rock of the Apostolic Faith often cry out "Abba, Father" (Daddy) as the early Christians did at Romans 8:15 and Galatians 4:6–7.
 These verses state that born again believers, through the Spirit of adoption, can cry out to God, "Abba, Father," expressing a deep, intimate relationship with Him.